JuanDavidBotero/IE_MBD_2019/README.md

 Python and R codes for Kaggle and other Data Science Competitions.

-City Bikes Demand (2nd place): Forecasting bike sharing demand RMSLE 0.22794.
+a) City Bikes Demand (2nd place): Forecasting bike sharing demand RMSLE 0.22794.
-House Prices (10th place): Advanced Regression Techniques competition.
+b) House Prices (10th place): Advanced Regression Techniques competition.
 Final score of 0.12788.
-Pump it Pump: Advanced Modelling (Random Forest) for the Pump it up challenge on Driven Data.
+c) Pump it Pump: Advanced Modelling (Random Forest) for the Pump it up challenge on Driven Data.
 Final score of 0.79.

 Machine Learning:

-Contains three sections:

 Clustering: A report on a clustering project carried out in Dataiku.